 Once you select all the patterns, right click and select [Delete stitching].

-Then, let’s start editing the stitch settings.
+Let’s start editing the stitch settings.

-First, we will stitch the body parts.
+First, we will stitch the body clothing parts.

 To edit the stitch settings, select the [Line stitching] tool.

-Please refer to the image above.
+Please refer to the image above for more details.

 When editing stitch settings, please take care of the following.